kdelwat/NgujariGrammar/src/content/morphology.md

 | bushfire *panwawa*                 | sunset *kii*        |
 | a specific sacred site *Narriirna* | rain *rrurta*       |

+The animate-inanimate distinction partially determines morphosyntactic alignment.
+Consider the following example, in which two animate pronouns are the subject and object of transitive phrase.

+(@) nn-uma jana-j nna-l jinn-arruu-Ø,
+    eat.AUX-PST 1s.child-NOM 3s.adult-ACC eat-AN-1ST,
+    I (a child) ate it (an animate object).

+The two animate pronouns cause the sentence to assume the nominative-accusative alignment.
+If instead the object was inanimate, the sentence would decline in the ergative-nominative alignment:

+(@) nn-uma jana-Ø nnu-j jinn-arruu-Ø,
+    eat.AUX-PST 1s.child-ERG 3s.inan-NOM eat-AN-1ST,
+    I (a child) ate it (an inanimate object).

+While this is the primary gender distinction, there is a secondary subdivision.
-Within the animate there are three genders, each representing a different stage in life.
-This distinction is important in areas such as pronouns and verbal inflection.
-An animate noun is assigned to a stage based on its social position.
+Within the animate there are three genders used only for referring to humans, each representing a different stage of life: child, adult, and Elder.
+These genders are important in determining pronouns and verbal inflection.

-Those who are yet to undergo the adulthood ceremony (those under roughly 14 in the case of females and 16 in the case of males) are assigned the child gender, while those who have become elders receive the elder gender.
-All other ages, and animate nouns that are not human, are grouped into the adult gender.
+Whereas animate/inanimate is a class defined once for a noun, the child/adult/Elder gender is mutable, with a person assigned to one of the genders based on social position.
+Those who are yet to undergo the adulthood ceremony (under the age of roughly fourteen in the case of females and sixteen in the case of males) are assigned the child gender, while those who have become Elders of the mob receive the Elder gender.
+All other ages are grouped into the adult gender.

+The default gender in the stage distinction is adult.
+All non-human animate nouns are treated as if they are members of the adult class for purposes of verbal conjugation.

+The following pair of examples demonstrates the role of the stage distinction in verbal conjugation.
+The same sentence is conjugated for both a group of children and a group of adults.

+(@) k-aa juu-Ø kiru wiirr-uu-Ø yuurli-mu,
+    go.AUX-FUT 1pl.child-ERG where go-CHILD-1ST day-ORI,
+    Where will we (a group of children) go tomorrow?

+(@) k-aa waya-Ø kiru wiirr-u-Ø yuurli-mu,
+    go.AUX-FUT 1pl.adult-ERG where go-ADULT-1ST day-ORI,
+    Where will we (a group of adults) go tomorrow?

+The stage distinction is also used in declining predicate adjectives.

+(@) nnarta-j pupa-tuu,
+    3s.child-NOM happy-CHILD,
+	The child is happy.

+(@) Wiirrutii-j pupa-iiwa,
+    Wiirrutii-NOM happy-ELDER,
+	Wiirrutii (an elder) is happy.

 ## Cases